Sight Sciences (NASDAQ:SGHT) Earns Outperform Rating from Analysts at William Blair

-William Blair began coverage on shares of Sight Sciences (NASDAQ:SGHT) in a research note issued to investors on Thursday, Analyst Price Targets reports.
-The firm issued an outperform rating on the stock.
+William Blair began coverage on shares of Sight Sciences (NASDAQ:SGHT) in a report released on Thursday, Analyst Price Targets reports.
+The brokerage issued an outperform rating on the stock.

-Other equities analysts also recently issued reports about the company.
-Morgan Stanley upgraded Sight Sciences from an equal weight rating to an overweight rating and reduced their price objective for the stock from $36.00 to $27.00 in a research report on Friday, January 7th.
+A number of other equities analysts also recently commented on SGHT.
+Morgan Stanley upgraded Sight Sciences from an equal weight rating to an overweight rating and decreased their target price for the company from $36.00 to $27.00 in a research note on Friday, January 7th.
 Zacks Investment Research upgraded Sight Sciences from a hold rating to a buy rating and set a $18.00 price objective for the company in a research report on Wednesday, January 12th.
 Six equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $36.00.

-In related news, Director Staffan Encrantz purchased 86,454 shares of the company’s stock in a transaction on Monday, November 29th.
-The shares were bought at an average price of $18.85 per share, with a total value of $1,629,657.90.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Jesse Selnick purchased 10,000 shares of the company’s stock in a transaction on Tuesday, November 23rd.
-The stock was bought at an average cost of $18.44 per share, for a total transaction of $184,400.00.
+In other news, Director Staffan Encrantz bought 214,606 shares of the company’s stock in a transaction that occurred on Wednesday, December 1st.
+The shares were purchased at an average price of $22.40 per share, with a total value of $4,807,174.40.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Jesse Selnick bought 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, November 23rd.
+The shares were purchased at an average cost of $18.44 per share, for a total transaction of $184,400.00.
 The disclosure for this purchase can be found here.
-In the last three months, insiders have purchased 311,060 shares of company stock worth $6,621,232.
+Over the last quarter, insiders have bought 311,060 shares of company stock valued at $6,621,232.

 Several hedge funds and other institutional investors have recently bought and sold shares of SGHT.
 Deutsche Bank AG bought a new position in shares of Sight Sciences in the third quarter valued at $162,000.
-Advisor Group Holdings Inc. acquired a new stake in Sight Sciences during the 3rd quarter valued at $45,000.
-Jennison Associates LLC acquired a new stake in Sight Sciences during the 3rd quarter valued at $879,000.
-BlackRock Inc. acquired a new stake in Sight Sciences during the 3rd quarter valued at $13,547,000.
-Finally, Alliancebernstein L.P. acquired a new stake in Sight Sciences during the 3rd quarter valued at $28,324,000.
+Advisor Group Holdings Inc. bought a new position in shares of Sight Sciences in the third quarter valued at $45,000.
+Jennison Associates LLC bought a new position in shares of Sight Sciences in the third quarter valued at $879,000.
+BlackRock Inc. bought a new position in shares of Sight Sciences in the third quarter valued at $13,547,000.
+Finally, Alliancebernstein L.P. bought a new position in shares of Sight Sciences in the third quarter valued at $28,324,000.
 49.01% of the stock is currently owned by institutional investors.

 Sight Sciences Company Profile